 Chemistry’s Role in Your Holiday Celebrations

 Flour, for example, contains a variety of chemical compounds that give bread its fine texture and support the other ingredients during rising.
-And when baking soda, which chemists refer to as pure sodium bicarbonate, is combined with lactose (milk), the resulting chemical reaction produces bubbles of carbon dioxide that expand under oven temperatures, causing baked goods to rise.
+And when baking soda, or what chemists refer to as pure sodium bicarbonate, is combined with lactose (milk), the resulting chemical reaction produces bubbles of carbon dioxide that expand under oven temperatures, causing bread and other baked goods to rise.

 Chemistry behind Food Storage and Longer Shelf Life

 A wide variety of holiday staples such as pumpkin, cranberry sauce, corn and many more, come in cans coated with an epoxy resin lining that protects the food inside from contamination and spoilage.

 Keeping food fresh

 Preservatives added to food fight spoilage caused by bacteria, molds, fungus and yeast.
 Preservatives also help extend the shelf life of food, which helps consumers determine the amount of food they need to minimize food waste.

 Polycarbonate plastic food storage containers enable leftover food to stay fresh for days after holiday feasts.
 Plastics in general play a critical role in preventing food and packaging waste.
 Lightweight plastic packaging also typically uses less material and energy to manufacture than other packaging materials, which results in less packaging waste, less energy use and lower greenhouse gas emissions.

 Traveling Through the Woods (or Interstate Highways)

 Driving long distances to see family and friends?
 Automobile components made from plastic materials help make cars more lightweight and fuel-efficient, resulting in lower CO2 emissions.
 Today, plastics make up 50 percent of the volume of new cars, but only 10 percent of the weight.